MoonLight314/MoonLight314.github.io/_posts/2021-08-10-BERT_Text_Classification_EN.md

 <br>
 <br>

-* 간단하게 Test해 보겠습니다.
+* Let's do a simple test.

 <br>

-* 아무 문장이나 Preprocessing을 거쳐서 BERT에 넣어서 출력이 제대로 되는지 확인해 보겠습니다.
+* Let's check if the output is correct by putting any text into BERT through preprocessing.

 <br>

-* **this is such an amazing movie!** 라는 간단한 문장으로 Test해 보죠
+* The test text is ' **this is such an amazing movie!** '

 <br>